 The next summer, I went off for a week-long retreat at Southern Dharma, this time by myself, and she was very supportive of that as well.

 She was fine with most of it because she too could see that it was good for me.
-I was easier to get along with and less prone to the depression and anger that plagued me after beginning the regular practice.
+After I began regular practice, I was easier to get along with and less prone to the depression and anger that plagued me.

 But it didn’t fix everything.